 Most EcoFlow solar panels have an efficiency rating of 23%, thanks to the monocrystalline photovoltaic technology.
 That means the panels will convert 23% of available sunlight into electricity.
 Our panels go through testing under Standard Testing Conditions to ensure consistent quality.

 Solar panels should face the direction receiving the most sunlight, which is south in the Northern Hemisphere.
-Proper orientation maximises sunlight exposure, enhancing solar panel efficiency and energy production throughout the year.
+Proper orientation maximizes sunlight exposure, enhancing solar panel efficiency and energy production throughout the year.
 A tilt angle between 25 and 35 degrees is usually best.

 To calculate solar panel efficiency, divide the panel’s electrical output (in watts) by the solar energy input (in watts per square meter) and multiply by 100 to express the result as a percentage.
 A higher efficiency indicates a panel can generate more electricity from the same amount of sunlight.

 A large, unshaded, south-facing roof is best for solar panels.
-To optimise sun exposure, the roof should have a pitch angle of around 30 degrees (depending on the location’s latitude).
+To optimize sun exposure, the roof should have a pitch angle of around 30 degrees (depending on the location’s latitude).
 An ideal roof should have about 480 sq ft (45 M2) of available surface area for installation.

 • Buy solar panels with a higher efficiency rating.